currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 - Gain +1 modification to a later skill roll relating to this one
 - You impress someone. +1 to one INFLEUNCE roll on them later.
 #### **CRAFTING**
+A catch-all skill covering the know-how and attention to detail required for crafts common to pre-modern eras.
+For modern or high-tech items, the skill to use is TECHNICAL.

+Crafting Specialties
 	Blacksmith: metalworking, forging, casting, molding, and smelting.
 	Builder: Masonry/carpentry, base/stronghold building
 	Apothecary